psonH/bookmark-landing-page/README.md

-# Frontend Mentor - Bookmark landing page
+# Bookmark landing page in React JS

 I have build a landing page as part of the Frontend Mentor challenge project.